Velvety Velour

 and post notes and photos about your poem like Emile Pinet.

-creating a magical sight;
+creating a magical sight.

-as a molten moon starts to glow
+And a rising moon starts to glow,

 against the black backdrop of space.

-Held in night's ebony embrace
+Held in Night's ebony embrace,

-Luna's light gilds the clouds below;
+Luna's light gilds the clouds below.

-and observed by the naked eye,
+Visible to the naked eye,

-shooting stars unzip the night sky.
+shooting stars zip through the Night sky.

-While spinning perceptively slow
+And spinning perceptively slow,

 the Milky Way seems surreal;

-a spiraling galactic wheel,
+a spiraling galactic wheel

-superimposed on night's shadow.
+superimposed on Night's shadow.

-so far away and yet still bright;
+so far away, and yet still bright.

-seeming to flicker as they spin.
+appear to flicker as they spin.

-Once those pulsating lights begin,
+Once these pulsating lights begin:

-the night's beauty is unsurpassed.
+their true beauty is unsurpassed.

-The universe is God's domain;
+The universe is God's domain:

-something we can't, as yet, explain.
+somethings we can't, as yet, explain.

-We don't know how long it will last,
+We don't know how long it will last:

 Look up and behold the grandeur

-of a jewel-encrusted sky;
+of a jewel-encrusted sky,

 swaddled in velvety velour.